 Master in Environmental Metrology and Policy Program – for the Betterment of the World

 The Environmental Metrology & Policy (EMAP) Program at Georgetown University is a pioneering graduate program developed jointly by Georgetown University, the National Institute of Standards and Technology (NIST), and the U.S. Environmental Protection Agency (EPA).
-It currently offers the degree of Master of Science in EMAP, with an after-work course schedule that provides students the option of pursuing the degree while still working full or part time, let alone that the Greater Washington DC Area offers plenty of opportunities for the latter.
-A combined EMAP-MS/Chemistry PhD track is being finalized and will become available in Fall 2018 for enrolled EMAP students.
+It currently offers the degree of Master of Science in EMAP that is ranked number 4 by the Great Value Colleges site among 20 selected programs, with an after-work course schedule that provides students the option of pursuing the degree while still working full or part time, let alone that the Greater Washington DC Area offers plenty of opportunities for the latter.
+A combined EMAP-MS/Chemistry PhD track is being finalized and is expected to become available in Fall 2020 for enrolled EMAP students.

 The EMAP Program aims to offer the enrolled students the best education and most rigorous professional training in an emerging interdisciplinary field of great societal importance that integrates organically environmental metrology (measurements science) with developing and implementing appropriate environmental policies.
 It will lay a solid intellectual and technical foundation for students to become a new type of leaders and practitioners who will possess strong competencies and deep understanding of the intricacies in both environmental metrology and its critical role of using the best available science in developing and implementing sound data-driven environmental policies, both here in the U.S. and abroad.